UK Language Programme

 Wupya Nandap & Peter Schaffer - Weil, Gotshal & Manges LLP

 In September 2015, RefuAid co-founders Tamsyn and Anna hadn’t ever met.
-They had both been following the events unfolding in Calais and the Mediterranean over the summer with horror.
+They had both been following the events unfolding in Calais and the Mediterranean over the summer of 2015 with horror.
 Tamsyn’s background was corporate and non-profit recruitment and following the birth of her two daughters had been a stay at home mum.
-Anna studied International Relations with a particular emphasis on Darfur and had worked for a small refugee charity in Melbourne, Australia prior to returning home to begin her legal training.
+Anna studied International Relations with a particular emphasis on Darfur and had worked for a small refugee charity in Melbourne, Australia prior to returning home to begin legal training.

 Desperate to do something to help those arriving in Europe, Anna and Tamsyn joined a local refugees welcome Facebook group.
 On the day that the image of Aylan Kurdi was on the front page of every UK paper, Tamsyn wrote a post in the Facebook group, hoping to connect with local people wanting to proactively and practically help.
-Anna and a surgeon named Luke commented and arranged to meet at a local café to discuss what they could do.
+Anna and a surgeon named Luke replied and they arranged to meet at a local café to discuss what they could do.

 2 weeks later, the trio had organised a voluntary medical team of doctors and nurses and sourced 17kg of medication to go out to Lesvos, Greece.
-What Anna and Tamsyn witnessed on the Greek islands was horrific, a lack of basic sanitation and medical care that was costing lives, a lack of engagement with the local community who wanted to help but lacked basic resources and a lack of a long-term approach that meant people were put into camps and left with no access to independence.
+What Anna, Luke and Tamsyn witnessed on the Greek islands was horrific, a lack of basic sanitation and medical care that was costing lives, a lack of engagement with the local community who wanted to help but lacked basic resources and a lack of a long-term approach that meant people were put into camps and left with no access to independence.